jwiegley/johnwiegley/drafts/quora.md

 represent quantities in the real world. *We supply the meaning by how we use the terms*, but the terms themselves are just relationships defined among arbitrary symbols.

-# If God knows everything, God knows the future.
-If God knows the future, how can there be free will?

-If the future is already known, then it can't be changed, and therefore there cannot be free will.

-And why does God get angry about events when he already knows what is going to happen?

-Date: 2017-02-21

-Others have noted that part of the problem with this question is that it assumes time is linear for everyone, including God.

-Imagine you knew everything.
-Not just everything that is, but everything that can be: every possible universe that could result from every possible choice.
-And you don’t just know one or some of them, but all of them.
-You know my whole future if I choose to drink coffee today, and you know my whole future if I choose not to.
-After all, if your knowledge is infinite, there’s no capacity problem.
-You would know every future, resulting from every choice, for every person in existence.

-This means that God doesn’t need to fore-know what I’ll choose, because it wouldn’t make a difference; He already knows every divergent outcome: billions upon billions of possible futures, resulting from every conceivable choice I might make.

-Does it limit my freedom that the future exists?
-Does it limit my freedom that God knows all of them?

-I think what your original question assumes is that, if God knows which final future I will choose, it eliminates all the other possibilities from the beginning.
-But maybe this isn’t how God’s knowledge of the future works… if He’s not linear.

-I also think this is where fate and free will co-exist.
-Free will creates the set of futures we can choose from, while fate limits that set to what God makes allowable.
-It’s like a diner at a buffet, who can choice any one of a hundred foods, but his choice is still limited to those hundred.

-So if God decrees that a certain thing must happen in my life, it becomes fated, and all my futures now contain that thing.
-But how exactly I get there would still be up to me, without either affecting His foreknowledge of what must happen, or my free in how I get there.

-# Does true faith mean never giving up your beliefs?

-I'm totally open to suggestions!!! please join the discussion, i'd love to hear any opinions. this is for an english project; the questions were assigned to us.

-Date: 2017-02-21

-I think true faith means being willing to give up every one of your beliefs in the name of truth.
-Because truth is the truth, and your beliefs are just… your beliefs.
-One is absolute and independent, while the other is relative to what you know, understand and perceive.

-This doesn’t necessarily mean that one day you’ll stop believing in God, or not God, or whatever is most important to you; but your beliefs about it should change as you progress in life, because beliefs are, after all, mostly ideas.
-The thought that one’s beliefs wouldn’t change in the face of new knowledge and experience isn’t faith, it’s blindness.

-Faith is knowing that someone loves you, and is absolutely good, even if they act in a way that seems 100% the opposite.
-This is because you have faith in the person, and so choose to believe that you haven’t fully understood the situation.

 # What is the opposite of zen?